TalkBizAnywhere/slate/source/index.html.md

 }
 ```

-This endpoint creates a new job with given location, target and source languages and industry on Cadence's platform.
+This endpoint creates a new call with given start time, timezone and languages on Cadence's platform.

 ### HTTP Request